miker704/Strife/patch_V5_notes.md

     - Changed icons for nitro tier 1 and tier 2 including NitroHappyFaceIcon to NitroSmilingFaceIcon, NitroUpArrowIcon to NitroUploadArrowIcon, NitroStoreSuperReactionIcon to NitroStoreSuperReactionIcon2024 in nitro store page.
     - Added ChatPresentIcon2024.
     - Finalized new svg nitro icons in strifeSvg library.
+    - Changed icons for nitro tier 1 and tier 2 including NitroHappyFaceIcon to NitroSmilingFaceIcon, NitroUpArrowIcon to NitroUploadArrowIcon, NitroStoreSuperReactionIcon to NitroStoreSuperReactionIcon2024 in nitro selection modal.